 I recommend that pet owners have their kinkajou spayed/neutered to avoid health problems and behavioral problems later in life.
 This can be expensive and unless the vet has experience with kinkajous, the surgery can be fatal.

 The kinkajou has extremely sharp claws that need to be trimmed at least once a week.
 I have found several vets who will declaw them which can also be an expensive and potentially fatal surgery.
+This is also considered unethical to many people and is not something I personally agree with.
+If you cannot handle an animal with claws, get one without them.

 Preparing for your Kinkajou Before you bring your kinky home, you should have its habitat and cage ready before you get it, you also need to baby proof you house.
 The primaet biscuits almost always has to be ordered online so you should have all of their food pre-ordered and ready by the time you get them.
 Be prepared to spend several hours per day the first few weeks to get accustomed to your marmie and let them get comfortable with you.